 Hugs & High Fives – Amy

 P.S.
 Is your type A dietitian personality rearing its pretty little head?
 Feeling overwhelmed?
 In need of some hand-holding in opening your practice?
 Hit me up.
-Sign up for a FREE discovery call to see if you and I might be a good fit.
-Through both my one-one and group coaching I teach dietitians exactly how to open a successful private practice.
+Apply to my reimbursement coaching program I teach dietitians exactly how to open a successful private practice.
 I currently do have a waitlist but that shouldn’t stop you from applying.

 P.P.S.
 Have a friend or fellow dietitian struggling to get their nutrition practice off the ground who might benefit from this blog?
 Pretty please share the love and this!
 XoXo